saeri-ims/omero-docker-compose/scripts_documentation.md

 ![](https://github.com/saeri-ims/omero-docker-compose/blob/master/scripts_documentation/pictures/common_tag_list_csv.png)

+**Something to bear in mind:** in a filename, space _ - . or other symbol will be considered by OMERO as a token.
+It means that a tag seabirds monitoring or seabirds_monitoring in reality comprises of two searchable items: "seabirds" and "monitoring"

 2. Sysadim attach the csv file in the TAG project created in his/her own admin group.
-Activate the attachment (see figure below), and run the script *add_tags_to_MANYgroups_from_ONEcsv.py*.
+Activate the attachment (see figure below), and run the script __add_tags_to_MANYgroups_from_ONEcsv.py*.__

 ![](https://github.com/saeri-ims/omero-docker-compose/blob/master/scripts_documentation/pictures/common_tag_list.png)